-Charlotte is a solicitor working with Olive Lewin in the clinical negligence department.
+Charlotte is a senior associate solicitor working with Olive Lewin in the clinical negligence department.
 She joined the firm in September 2014 when she qualified.

 During her time at Leigh Day, Charlotte has assisted partner, Olive Lewin, with a wide range of high value and complex clinical negligence cases.
 These include cases involving spinal injuries, brain injuries, claims arising out birth injuries such as cerebral palsy, maternal death, severe tear injuries following delivery, and also drug toxicity claims.